 New Year’s Eve is a night of celebration and revelling for much of the globe.
 Denmark is no exception.
 But it has its own particular rituals

-New Year’s Eve is your chance to say goodbye to 2015, to throw off that novelty Christmas jumper Farmor (granny!) knitted you and don your best suit and tie, ready for a night of revelling.
+New Year’s Eve is your chance to say goodbye to the old year, to throw off that novelty Christmas jumper Farmor (granny!) knitted you and don your best suit and tie, ready for a night of revelling.
 The evening signifies a renewal process; it’s a fresh start, the dawning of a new page in the calendar, so naturally we celebrate this special occasion by doing exactly the same thing we did last year.

 In some parts of the world they ring in the New Year with some very choice rituals indeed.
 In Spain, people mark the occasion by eating a grape every chime of midnight, meanwhile the Irish bang loaves of bread on their doors and walls, and in Turkey, it is customary to wear red undies beneath your party outfit for good luck.